-An ALERT output signals when the on-chip or remote temperature is out of range.
-The THERM output is a comparator output that allows on/off control of a cooling fan.
+An ALERT output signals when the on-chip or remote temperatures are out of range.
+The THERM output is a comparator output that can be used to shut down the system if it exceeds the programmed limit.
 The ALERT output can be reconfigured as a second THERM output, if required.